Cathie Sudlow

 Until 2024, she was Chief Scientist and Deputy Director of Health Data Research UK, and Director of the British Heart Foundation Data Science Centre.
 She was also the first Research Director for HDR UK in Scotland.

-As a neurology specialist doctor with over 30 years working in the NHS, Prof Sudlow’s clinical work has focused mainly on the assessment and treatment of patients with suspected stroke.
+As a neurology specialist doctor with over 30 years working in the NHS, Professor Sudlow’s clinical work has focused mainly on the assessment and treatment of patients with suspected stroke.

 From 2011 to 2019, as Chief Scientist for UK Biobank, she led efforts to follow the health of UK Biobank participants through linkage to national health datasets.
 From 2020, she worked with NHS Digital (and then NHS England) to develop NHS England’s first secure data environment to hold and enable access for research to linked health data from multiple sources for the whole population of England.

-Cathie is a Fellow of the Academy of Medical Sciences and of the Royal Society of Edinburgh.
+Cathie is a Fellow of the Academy of Medical Sciences and of the Royal Society of Edinburgh and Honorary Fellow of Health Data Research UK (HDR UK).
 She was awarded an OBE for services to medical research in 2020.

 Research summary